RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/crafting.md

 to a specific slot in the furnace’s inventory.
 To make automation with hoppers work well, the top feeds into the top slot, the sides feed into the fuel slot, and the bottom lets things pull from the output slot.
-The Crafting Pipe thus has to be on the bottom of the furnace so it can pull iron ingots out of the output slot as they finish smelting.
-But since ore still has to go into the top of the furnace we need to craft a Satellite Pipe, which allows a Crafting Pipe to send some of its ingredients elsewhere – in this case, the top of the furnace.
+The Crafting Pipe thus has to be on the bottom of the furnace, so it can pull iron ingots out of the output slot as they finish smelting.
+But since ore still has to go into the top of the furnace we need to craft a [Satellite Pipe](item://logisticspipes:pipe_satellite), which allows a Crafting Pipe to send some of its ingredients elsewhere – in this case, the top of the furnace.

 ![A Satellite Pipe](image://03-04-satellite-pipe.png)